 Dog Fence Options: Introduction

-This "Options" section helps you make choices.
-It follows up on or "facts" pages that provide general background information on dogs and fences.
-We think this section is important because it sets forth many choices; and before you engage in planning you should know what your choices are.
+We think this section is important because it sets forth choices, and to plan well you should know what your choices are.

 There are three basic types of dog fences, two in common use and one quite rare.
 The three types are fences that provide a physical barrier (common), shock collar fences that use a radio transmitter (either wired or wireless, also common), and electric fences (rare).

 Shock collar fences: We used to offer these but dropped them because we found them to be unreliable.
 Like electric fences they are really just psychological barriers.
 A dog determined to break through the invisible barrier will do so.
 Hence, they depend on a lot of owner training keyed to little white flags set out along the fence line.
 But then, even if the training is done with the proper skill, persistence, and determination (it often isn't), the fence may not work -- because the shock from the collar may scare the dog inside, or else the excitement provided by things like other dogs or squirrels may prove too much and cause the dog to charge right through the fence.

 Electric fences: Not to be confused with shock collar fences, these use a fence charger to put a harmless but intimidating electric charge on one or more fence wires.
 These fences have a drawback similar to one of shock collar fences.
 That is, they are really just a psychological barrier.
 So dogs inclined to overcome them will find a way -- unless they are backed up by a barrier fence.